Next: Writing Test Programs, Up: Writing Tests [Contents][Index]

 Supported languages are:

-Do compilation tests using CC
+Do compilation tests using CC and CPP and use extension

 .c for test programs.
-Use compilation flags: CPPFLAGS
+Use compilation flags: CPPFLAGS with

-, and both CPPFLAGS
+CPP, and both CPPFLAGS and CFLAGS with CC.

-Do compilation tests using CXX
+Do compilation tests using CXX and CXXCPP and use

 extension .C for test programs.
 Use compilation flags: